yigit/android-priority-jobqueue/README.md

 ### V2 is on the way!
 There is a major internal rewrite of this project for more stability and new features.
 Although API is not final, I highly suggest using the 2.0.0-SNAPSHOT .
 You can start using it via JitPack.
 Updated source can be found in the [v2 branch](https://github.com/yigit/android-priority-jobqueue/tree/v2).
+See the migration guide here: [migration from v1 to v2](https://github.com/yigit/android-priority-jobqueue/wiki/V1-to-V2-migration)

 ``` gradle
 repositories {